Sixteenth Sunday after Trinity – Tuesday

 May such a person go to the Lord’s Supper?
 Yes, indeed.
 He particularly should partake of the Lord’s Supper, that his weak faith may grow stronger by using this Means of Grace!
 O the Savior rejoices when such a one comes to Him, and there to be helped by Him.
 He says: “Him that cometh to me I will in no wise cast out” (John 6:37).
 Isaiah already prophesied of the Savior: “A bruised reed shall He not break, and the smoking flax shall He not quench” (Isaiah 42:3).

 And is not one whose faith is weak just like a bruised reed and smoking flax?
 Ah, the weak in faith is so miserable, and feels himself so unworthy and meek.
 But “the meek shall eat and be satisfied” (Psalm 22:26).
 A person whose faith is weak is precisely the one who needs the spiritual medicine offered in the Lord’s Supper.
 Shall he take that medicine?
 Yes indeed!
 Does this comfort you, my dear Christian?

 PRAYER – Ah, my Lord Jesus, what am I?
 I am a weak, miserable person, like a bruised reed, easily shaken by the devil, the world, and the flesh, and my faith is but a smoking flax, not burning with a bright and powerful flame.
 I know this and deplore it.
-And Thou wouldest still have me; and Thou wouldest help me and heal me and make me strong.
+And Thou wouldest still have me; and Thou wouldest continually help me and continually heal me and continually make me strong.
 For this I give Thee thanks, Lord Jesus!
-And behold, I come to Thy Supper and to Thee to be helped and healed by Thee.
+And behold, I come to Thy Supper and to Thee to be again and again helped and again and again healed by Thee.
 Amen.